ketzusaka/xctest-assert-eventually/README.md

 ### Adjusting the timeout

-The default timeout is 1 second.
+The default timeout is 2 seconds.
 To adjust it use the assertEventuallyWithBlockAndTimeout method, and set the timeout, in seconds, in the second argument:

 ```objective-c
 assertEventuallyWithBlockAndTimeout(^{ return bool;}, 10);